marielavasileva/TelerikAcademy/Programming/2.CSharpPartTwo/3.Methods/README.md

     * The sequence should not be empty
     * a should not be equal to 0
 * Write methods to calculate minimum, maximum, average, sum and product of given set of integer numbers.
 Use variable number of arguments.
-* \* Modify your last program and try to make it work for any number type, not just integer (e.g. decimal, float, byte, etc.).
-Use generic method (read in Internet about generic methods in C#).